uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 * A functioning Pelican site
   * featuring four articles
-  * with different stylings in dark mode, light mode, and print mode
+  * with different stylings in fancy mode, minimal mode, and 90s mode
   * responsive in both mobile and desktop views
   * deployed on GitHub Pages.
 * A git repository with a `main` or `src` branch that does not contain built (compiled, transpiled, bundled) or downloaded artifacts, including but not limited to: